 José M. Costa-Fernández is a Full Professor of Analytical Chemistry at the Department of Physical and Analytical Chemistry in Oviedo University (Spain).
 He completed his PhD in Analytical Chemistry in December 1998 on the topic of Photoluminescent Chemical Sensors.
 During the period 1999-2000, he was a postdoctoral researcher at the Department of Chemistry of the University of Indiana (USA) working in the topic of Time of flight mass spectrometry and instrumental development.
 After his return to the University of Oviedo, the research that has been developing is focused mainly in two topics: 1.
 Development of photoluminescent (bio)sensors based on nanomaterials.
 2.- Use of elemental mass spectrometry for the characterization and detection of inorganic nanoparticles in Bioanalytical applications.
 To date, he has supervised 12 doctoral thesis, he is author of more than 135 scientific publications and of several chapters of book and of 2 patents related to the development of scientific instrumentation.
 In recent years, he has personally presented more than 25 invited talks in international scientific congresses.
 He has been vice-Dean of chemistry in the school of chemistry of the University of Oviedo from October 2008 until October 2016.
 Currently he is Coordinator of the International Master in analytical and bioanalytical sciences of the University of Oviedo, vice-president of the Spanish Society for Applied Spectroscopy, member of the Government board of the Spanish Royal Society of Chemistry and serves in the Editorial Board of Spectrochimica Acta part B (Elsevier), Section Editor of the Journal Anales de Quimica of the Spanish Royal Society of Chemistry and Member of the International Advisory Board of Analytical and Bioanalytical Chemistry (Elsevier).

 Patricia Horcajada, with an unconventional and multidisciplinary scientific background (Pharmacy BCs, 2001 and Material Science Ph.D, 2005; University Complutense of Madrid, Spain), her pioneered PhD work (awarded with PhD distinction) was focused on porous materials for bone replacement and drug release.
 She then (2005) joined the Institut Lavoisier-France, as CNRS researcher, initiating a totally new field, the biomedical application of MOFs.
-Since 2016, Dr. Horcajada is the head of the Advanced Porous Materials group in IMDEA Energy (Madrid, Spain).
-Dr Horcajada has been involved in the porous material field for more than 15 years.
+Since 2016, Dr. Horcajada is Senior Researcher and the Head of the Advanced Porous Materials group in IMDEA Energy (Madrid, Spain).
 Her research activity is focused to the development of new porous materials with advanced functionalities, from their synthesis design and specific shaping/formulation to their applications in diverse industrial and societal strategic fields, including energy, environment and health.
-Dr Horcajada (h=54) is coauthored of 134 publications (126 in Q1), 6 book chapters, 1 book, 9 patents, with >16500 citations and >2000 citations per year in the last 5 years; 36 articles cited > 100 times (according with WoS; May 2020).
-She has participated in >120 conferences, including 21 invited presentations and 4 plenary lectures.
-Her large frame of collaborations has made possible to be involved in 51 highly multidisciplinary projects (34 National, 7 European, 4 International and 6 industrial contracts; coordinating 21 of them).
-She has also large experience in mentoring students: 12 (5 in progress) PhDs.
-She has also supervised 21 postdoctoral researchers (from which 12 have got a permanent position either in academia or industry), 4 technical engineers, 14 MSc, 15 BSc and 30 undergraduate students.
-Finally, along her career, she has been awarded with several prizes and awards, including the “Young Researchers Leading Groups” award from Spanish Royal Society of Chemistry (RSEQ; 2020), Leonardo award from BBVA Foundation (2017), “Miguel Catalan” Price for researchers younger than 40 years (2016) and the CNRS Scientific Excellence Prize (PES; 2011-2014).
+Dr Horcajada (h=59) is coauthored of 147 publications (118 in Q1; 56 in D1), 7 book chapters, 1 edited book and 9 patents, with >19700 citations and >2200 citations per year in the last 5 years; 41 articles cited > 100 times (according with WoS; May 2021).
+She has participated in >120 conferences, including 28 invited presentations and 4 plenary lectures.
+Her large frame of collaborations has made possible to be involved in 56 highly multidisciplinary projects (38 National, 8 European, 4 International and 6 industrial contracts; coordinating 1 International, 4 EU and 18 National projects, and 1 industrial contract).
+She has also large experience in mentoring students: 17 (10 in progress) PhDs.
+She has also supervised 22 postdoctoral researchers (from which 12 have got a permanent position either in academia or industry, and 3 got the MSCA-IF), 6 technical engineers, 15 MSc, 15 BSc and >30 undergraduate students.
+Finally, along her career, she has been awarded with several prizes and awards, including the “Fellow of the International Association of Advanced Materials” (FIAAM; 2021), “Young Researchers Leading Groups” award from Spanish Royal Society of Chemistry (RSEQ; 2020), Leonardo award from BBVA Foundation (2017), “Miguel Catalan” Price for researchers younger than 40 years (2016) and the CNRS Scientific Excellence Prize (PES; 2011-2014).